StringerMus/django-film-club/README.md

 ![cssval]()

 ### Javascript JSHint
-films.js no issues - undefined variable on jshint but if removed the modal does not work.
+both revews.js and films.js no issues - undefined variable on jshint but if removed the modal does not work.

 ### Python PEP8
+All python files have been put through the CI Python Linter, there were had errors where regarding spacing, indentation line being too.
+These have now been resolved and no errors are being shown.

 ### Lighthouse